Contraception

 -

-Preventing unintended pregnancy
+Preventing pregnancy

-Some types of contraception also give you protection against sexually transmitted infections (STIs).
-There are many different types of contraception and some are more effective than others.
+Some types of contraception also protect you against sexually transmitted infections (STIs).
+There are many different types of contraception.
+Some work better than others.
+Talk to your abortion provider or visit Sexual Wellbeing Aotearoa (formerly Family Planning) for information about contraception.

 Contraception after an abortion